-As described in the "Executive Compensation" section below, we are an externally managed company and all of our named executive officers for 2022 are employees of affiliates of our Manager or EMG, and we have no employees.
-Notwithstanding the foregoing, our majority owned subsidiary Longbridge Financial, LLC ("Longbridge") has approximately 400 employees (as of December 31, 2022), who are solely focused on Longbridge's operations.
-Because our management agreement provides that our Manager is responsible for managing our affairs, our named executive officers for fiscal year 2022 did not receive any cash compensation directly from us or any of our subsidiaries for serving as our executive officers and we do not have any agreements with any of our named executive officers with respect to their cash compensation.
+As described in the "Executive Compensation Information" section below, we are an externally managed company and all of our named executive officers for 2023 are employees of affiliates of our Manager or EMG, and we have no employees.
+Notwithstanding the foregoing, our majority owned subsidiary Longbridge Financial, LLC ("Longbridge") has over 400 employees (as of December 31, 2023), who are solely focused on Longbridge's operations.
+Because our management agreement provides that our Manager is responsible for managing our affairs, our named executive officers for fiscal year 2023 did not receive any cash compensation directly from us or any of our subsidiaries for serving as our executive officers and we do not have any agreements with any of our named executive officers with respect to their cash compensation and we do not intend to enter into any such agreement or pay any cash compensation directly to them.
 Notwithstanding the foregoing, we are required by our management agreement to reimburse our Manager or EMG for the allocable share of the salary and other compensation (including cash bonuses) paid by our Manager or EMG to certain of our executive officers who dedicate all or a portion of their time to us, based on the estimated percentage of each officer's time spent on our affairs, in each case with the amount of such compensation subject to the approval of our Compensation Committee.
-While all of our named executive officers devote some portion of their time to our affairs, for fiscal year 2022, we were only obligated to reimburse our Manager or EMG for compensation relating to Mr. Herlihy, our Chief Financial Officer, and Mr. Smernoff, our Chief Accounting Officer.
+While all of our named executive officers devote some portion of their time to our affairs, for fiscal year 2023, we were only obligated to reimburse our Manager or EMG for compensation relating to Mr. Herlihy, our Chief Financial Officer, and Mr. Smernoff, our Chief Accounting Officer.
 However, we have the discretion to pay annual cash bonuses and make incentive equity awards directly to our dedicated or partially dedicated executive officers, including our Chief Financial Officer and our Chief Accounting Officer.
-The amount of compensation and incentive equity awards that we paid to our Chief Financial Officer and our Chief Accounting Officer during 2022, 2021 and 2020, either directly or indirectly through reimbursements
+The amount of compensation and incentive equity awards that we paid to our Chief Financial Officer and our Ch